 How to Apply

-At the moment, we are not accepting applications for this position.
-We usually hire one or two new receptionists for the new school year, beginning the process in Summer Quarter.
-To apply for a desk position at that time, fill out a printable application (PDF).
-You can submit it to the Assistants to the Director in person in Lib 2304F or by email at email@example.com.
-Applicants can apply for up to 12 hours per week with this position.
+We are currently accepting applications for this position for the academic year 2017-2018!
+To apply, fill out a printable application (PDF).
+You can submit it to the Assistants to the Director in person in Lib 2304F or by email at firstname.lastname@example.org.
+Applicants can apply for up to 12 hours per week with this position and are paid from their Work Study Award at $11.00/hr.
+All applications must be received by August 21, 2017.
+Interviews will be held the week of September 11-15, 2017.

 This position is currently closed.